 Results

-In this section, we will first discuss how the estimated weekly passenger capacity compares with the official number of passengers.
+In this section, we will first discuss how estimated weekly passenger capacity compares with available official numbers of passengers.
 We will then highlight some key results and compare trends against other economic indicators.

 Comparisons of estimated weekly passenger capacity against other sources

-In Figure 1 we compare our weekly passenger capacity with official number of passengers going through Transportation Security Administration (TSA) checkpoints at US arports.
+In Figure 1 we compare our weekly passenger capacity with official number of passengers going through Transportation Security Administration (TSA) checkpoints at US airports.
 We note that passenger capacity is consistently higher than actual number of passengers, which is not surprising.
-In terms of changes in level, while 2019 is fairly similar, the shock caused by the COVID-19 crisis in 2020 suggests the limitation of the index to take account of the reduced numbers of passengers flying on individual flights due to the changes in seats demand and the new socially distanced configurations.
-In 2020, number of passengers have dropped to as low as 7% in the first week of April when compared to the first week in March and have recovered up to 36% as of September, while passenger capacity dropped to 40% and has ricovered to 55% respectively.
+In terms of changes in level, while 2019 is fairly similar, the shock caused by the COVID-19 crisis in 2020 suggests the index does not fully take account of the reduced numbers of passengers flying on individual flights due to changes in seats demand and new socially distanced configurations.
+In 2020, the number of passengers have dropped to as low as 7% in the first week of April when compared to the first week in March and have recovered up to 36% as of September, while passenger capacity dropped to 40% and has recovered to 55% respectively.

 Data from March to September 2019 (b) Data from March to September 2020